How do I make it in the tabletop games industry?

 - Find a mix of established industry norms but also mix it with your own way of doing things.

-- Have a budget to promote to your work especially if you're brand new and doing a crowd funding campaign.
+- Have a budget to promote your work especially if you're brand new and doing a crowd funding campaign.
 Yes, you basically have to kickstart a Kickstarter.
+It's beneficial to save up some money ahead of time instead of calling in every possible favour right away.

 - Like any endeavor, the more time and effort you put into it, the bigger the payoff.
 You have to work harder at creating your game and promoting it than the next aspiring designer.
 I've personally taken a lot of influence from the DIY work ethic of indie punk bands.